-Several communities from sentiment analysis have engaged themselves to conduct relevant conferences, e.g., Affective Computing and Intelligent Interfaces (ACII) in 2009 and 2011 and workshops such as "Sentiment and Subjectivity in Text” in COLING-ACL 2006, “Sentiment Analysis – Emotion, Metaphor, Ontology and Terminology (EMOT)” in LREC 2008, Opinion Mining and Sentiment Analysis (WOMSA) 2009, “Topic-Sentiment Analysis for Mass Opinion Measurement (TSA)” in CIKM 2009, “Computational Approaches to Analysis and Generation of Emotion in Text” in NAACL 2010, Workshop on Computational Approaches to Subjectivity and Sentiment Analysis (WASSA) in ECAI 2010 , ACL 2011 and ACL 2012, FLAIRS 2011 special track on “Affect Computing”, Sentiment Elicitation from Natural Text for Information Retrieval and Extraction (SENTIRE 2011 and SENTIRE 2012), EMOTION SENTIMENT & SOCIAL SIGNALS (ES³ 2012) in the satellite of LREC 2012, Practice and Theory of Opinion Mining and Sentiment Analysis in conjunction with KONVENS-2012 (PATHOS-2012), Intelligent Approaches applied to Sentiment Mining and Emotion Analysis (WISMEA, 2012), Workshop on “Issues of Sentiment Discovery and Opinion Mining" (WISDOM, 2012) and a bunch of special sessions like Sentiment Analysis for Asian Languages (SAAL, 2012), Brain Inspired Natural Language Processing (BINLP, 2012), Advances in Cognitive and Emotional Information Processing (ACEIP, 2012) and so on.
+Several communities from sentiment analysis have engaged themselves to conduct relevant conferences, e.g., 6th Affective Computing and Intelligent Interfaces (ACII), 5th Annual Conference Behavioural Models & Sentiment Analysis Applied to Finance in 2015, symposiums such as Sentiment Analysis Symposium in 2015, and workshops such as Sentiment Analysis Innovation, “Sentiment and Subjectivity in Text” collocated with COLING-ACL 2006, “Sentiment Analysis – Emotion, Metaphor, Ontology and Terminology (EMOT)” in LREC 2008, Opinion Mining and Sentiment Analysis (WOMSA, 2009), “Topic-Sentiment Analysis for Mass Opinion Measurement (TSA)” in CIKM 2009, “Computational Approaches to Analysis and Generation of Emotion in Text” in NAACL 2010, 6th Workshop on Computational Approaches to Subjectivity and Sentiment Analysis (WASSA) in EMNLP 2015, FLAIRS 2011 special track on “Affect Computing”, 5th Sentiment Elicitation from Natural Text for Information Retrieval and Extraction (SENTIRE 2015), 5th Workshop on EMOTION, SOCIAL SIGNAL, SENTIMENT AND LINKED OPEN DATA (ES³LOD 2014) in the satellite of LREC 2014, “Practice and Theory of Opinion Mining and Sentiment Analysis” in conjunction with KONVENS-2012 (PATHOS-2012), Intelligent Approaches applied to Sentiment Mining and Emotion Analysis (WISMEA, 2012), Socio-Affective Computing, Emotion and Sentiment in Social and Expressive Media, Workshop on “Issues of Sentiment Discovery and Opinion Mining (WISDOM, 2012), and a bunch of special sessions like Sentiment Analysis for Asian Languages (SAAL, 2012), Brain Inspired Natural Language Processing (BINLP, 2012), Advances in Cognitive and Emotional Information Processing (ACEIP, 2012), Language Technologies for Indian Social Media in 2014 and so on.

 This workshop aims to bring together the researchers in multiple disciplines such as computer science, psychology, cognitive science, social science and many more who are interested in developing next generation machines that can recognize and respond to the sentimental states of the human users.
 The workshop will consist of a set of invited talks and presentations of technical papers that will be selected after peer review from the submissions received.